29 Years Ago: Clint Black Marries Lisa Hartman

 It was 29 years ago that Clint Black wed his wife, Lisa Hartman Black.
 The couple tied the knot on Oct.
 20, 1991.

-The couple met in 1990 when the actress and her mother attended the country singer’s New Year’s Eve concert in their shared hometown of Houston, Texas, and sparks immediately flew between the two.
-But while they knew they wanted to be together, they both admit they hesitated to walk down the aisle.
+The couple met in 1990, when the actress and her mother attended the country singer’s New Year’s Eve concert in their shared hometown of Houston, Texas, and sparks immediately flew between the two.
+But while they knew they wanted to be together, they both admit that they hesitated to walk down the aisle.

 "I always felt you go through life and you have relationships and you learn and you grow and you change, and that's what life is," Hartman Black tells People magazine.
 "The thought of spending my whole life with just one person didn't make sense to me."